Darbara Singh (murderer): Convictions and acquittals

-On 30 July 2009, Justice Mehtab Singh Gill and Justice Jitendra Chauhan of the Punjab and Haryana High Court reversed the death sentence awarded to Darbara Singh for murder of Khursheed and Ronku.
-Citing insufficient evidence, the Court acquitted Darbara Singh, giving benefit of the doubt.
+On 30 July 2009, Justice Mehtab Singh Gill and Justice Jitendra Chauhan of the Punjab and Haryana High Court reversed the death sentence given to Darbara Singh for the murders of Khursheed and Ronku.
+Citing insufficient evidence, the Court acquitted Darbara Singh, giving the benefit of the doubt.
 The prosecution had presented Jathedar Pritam Singh as a witness.
 Pritam claimed that he had recognized Darbara Singh at a police checkpost on 29 October 2004, leading to the latter's arrest.
 He also claimed to have seen Darbara Singh taking the two children away from Basti Mithu on a bicycle, on 25 October.
 Pritam stated that he was going towards Basti Mithu at the time.
-Once he reached Basti Mithu, he came learned that two children were missing from the area.
-He then rushed to the place where he had seen Darbara earlier, but did not find him or the children there.
+Once he reached Basti Mithu, he came to learn that two children were missing from the area.
+He then rushed to the place where he had seen Darbara earlier but did not find him or the children there.
 Although this incident happened on 25 October 2004, he did not report it to the police until 28 October.
-This was despite the fact that he was a member of Akali Dal's working committee, and was well-aware of the child abduction incidents happening in the area.
-The Court, therefore, ruled that him out as a "planted witness".
-The prosecution had also presented Darbara Singh's fingerprints on a liquor bottle and glass, stating that these had two objects been recovered from the place where the dead bodies were found.
-In support, the prosecution had presented the testimonies of several policemen and the owner of the field where the bodies had been found. the Court pointed out that there was no mention of these objects in the inquest reports of Khursheed and Ronku.
-Besides, the police claimed to have recovered these objects on 30 October, but sent them to the Forensic Science Laboratory only on 11 November.
-Therefore, the Court dismissed this piece of evidence, citing a 1997 Supreme Court judgment, which had ruled that the accused is entitled to acquittal if the fingerprints are kept in the police station for more than 5 days.
+This was despite the fact that he was a member of Akali Dal's working committee, and was well aware of the child abduction incidents happening in the area.
+The Court, therefore, ruled him out as a "planted witness".
+The prosecution had also presented Darbara Singh's fingerprints on a liquor bottle and glass, stating that these two objects had been recovered from the place where the dead bodies were found.
+In support, the prosecution had presented the testimonies of several policemen and the owner of the field where the bodies had been found.
+The Court pointed out that there was no mention of these objects in the inquest reports of Khursheed and Ronku.
+Besides, the police claimed to have recovered these objects on 30 October but sent them to the Forensic Science Laboratory only on 11 November.
+Therefore, the Court dismissed this piece of evidence, citing a 1997 Supreme Court judgment, which had ruled that the accused is entitled to acquittal if the fingerprints are kept in the police station for more than five days.
 The judge also questioned why the police had not taken any DNA or blood samples.
 He directed the police to adopt scientific methods instead of relying on "archaic methods of investigation".
 In February 2010, the Punjab government moved the Supreme Court, calling the High Court's decision as "wholly erroneous".